 These minerals increase the general hardness of the water.
 Higher hardness is generally thought to increase sweetness and extraction, but also bring out more defects from the coffee too should any be present.
 Although there is some debate around this, and I’d like to run a serious experiment before making a definite claim.

 You’ll often see people refer to this as general hardness, often abbreviated to GH.
-I won’t be using that terminology here, and if you’re interested in why check out the section below, provided by Alex.
+I won’t be using that terminology here.
+But if you see GH used in the context of coffee, it’s safe to assume we mean the same thing.

 Magnesium Sulfate Heptahydrate